How to save 100k- we did it!

-Compounding interest is your friend and the sooner you start the better.
+Compounding interest is your new best friend and the sooner you start the better.

 We chose to invest most of our money in mutual funds.
 This is a great option for anyone wanting to save money over a long period of time.
 You have to be willing to let your money sit for at the very

 We have our money divided into 3 different funds and recommend the same:

 - Two high-risk funds.
 These funds are mostly focused on the United States.
 We figure since we are young, we can be a little more aggressive with our accounts.
 Once we get closer to retirement we will dial them back to be a little more conservative.